 |Toddlers (ages 2 and under)||Free*|

-Tags: Angel Island, Angel Island Ferry, Angel Island State Park, bay area, bay area beaches, bay area getaways, bay area hiking trails, best bay area day trips, labor day weekend, northern ca beaches, SF bay cruises, Spring Break 2014, Spring Break Staycations, Staycation, Tiburon Ferry, Tiburon ferry schedule, what to do on angel island
+Tags: Angel Island, Angel Island Ferry, Angel Island State Park, Angel Island Tiburon Ferry, bay area, bay area beaches, bay area getaways, Bay Area Getaways 2014, bay area hiking trails, Baycation, Baycations San Francisco, best bay area day trips, labor day weekend, northern ca beaches, SanFrancisco getaways, SF bay cruises, Spring Break 2014, Staycation, Summer, summer activities 2014, sunset cruises san francisco, things to do in the summer Marin county, Tiburon Ferry, Tiburon ferry schedule, what to do on angel island